 ART: Three Credits, Three Hours.
 (Fall, Spring) A study of the major achievements of Western civilization in graphic, plastic, and building arts.
-The course is designed to familiarize the student with his/her artistic heritage and to foster an awareness of widely differing art forms as expressions of the societies, which produced them.
-Prerequisites: ENC 1101.
+The course is designed to familiarize

 HUM 1931R.
 SPECIAL TOPICS IN HUMANITIES:

 Provides intensive reading in particular concept, topic, or genre of interdisciplinary arts and/or humanities appeal.
 Topics might include the History of Hispanic Music, Historical links between Literature and Ballet or between art and politics.
 This course may be repeated for credit only with a change of topic.
 Prerequisite: ENC 1101.